 When you have an initial appointment with an Embrace Financial Services mortgage adviser, they will review your needs, current circumstances, and look for a suitable mortgage deal for you from a lender.

 They will help you apply for an agreement or mortgage decision in principle from the lender.
 This is confirmation in writing of a lender's expression of intent to provide funding subject to certain conditions being met but it is not a formal mortgage offer.

 When you find a property and make an offer then you will need to make a full mortgage application to the lender.
 You can find out more in our guide to mortgages.

 For mortgage advice, talk to our partners Embrace Financial Services by booking an appointment.

-You can also use our free online tool, provided by Embrace Financial Services, to get exclusive mortgages rates* tailored to your own credit profile.
+You can also use our free online mortgage matching service, provided by our partners Embrace Financial Services, to find the best potential mortgage deals for you.
 Find your mortgage matches in 60 seconds.